Alex1607/webauthn_proxy/README.md

+> [!IMPORTANT]
+> When using this fork of the webauthn proxy make sure to fork it and update the "Privacy Policy & Imprint" link to your own!

 ![WebAuthn Proxy Login Page](/assets/images/login.gif)

 A standalone reverse-proxy to enforce Webauthn authentication.
 It can be inserted in front of sensitive services or even chained with other proxies (e.g. OAuth, MFA) to enable a layered security model.